Bathroom Renovation Checklist: Everything You Need to Know

 Next, you need to consider how you want your bathroom configured and laid out.
-Perhaps you want the bathtub to be in full display in the middle of the room, or maybe you need to hide the toilet behind the door, or you’re seeking hidden storage space?
+Perhaps you want the bathtub to be in full display in the middle of the room, or maybe you need to hide the corner toilet behind the door, or you’re seeking hidden storage space?

 Once you’ve got the answers to these questions you should know whether you need to change the layout or enlarge or decrease the space you’re working with.